toepoke/toepoke.github.io/_posts/2020/2020-07-20-resuming-after-corona-virus.md

 1. Navigate to your [squad dashboard](https://toepoke.co.uk/squad.aspx/dashboard)
 2. Click the **change template** button on the appropriate squad
 3. Select the **My Timeline** tab
-4. Under the **Active** column check each reminder you want to activate
+4. Under the **Active** column tick each reminder you want to activate
 5. Click **save** to confirm the changes

 <img class="img-center" src="/images/posts/2020/2020-03-19-disabling-reminders.png" alt="Disabling your regular game" width="70%" />